Priyavarshini20/backend-hotel-bookingpriya/README.md

 More options
-backend source code wrong submitted previously now i correctly submitted I have re subimit the project see the frontend file name backend .jsx url i will written
+backend source code wrong submitted previously now i correctly submitted I have re subimit the project see the frontend file name backend .jsx url i will written i have bee searching in google chrome you should be install the cors extension chrome web store. the way is blocked thats why not working api.